Introduction to The Color Purple

 This example shows the white man has been used for the white people, while the man has been used for all the male members of society.

-- Metaphor: The Color Purple shows good use of various metaphors such as;
+- Metaphor: The Color Purple shows a good use of various metaphors.
+A few examples are given below,

 i.
 Harpo so black he think she bright, but she ain’t that bright.
 (36)